Spring holiday destinations in the UK don’t come any more entrancing than Exmoor. Indeed, its beauty famously inspired William Wordsworth:

 Wake up to sweet chirping

-In March spot the chiffchaff’s arrival to Exmoor, one of the parks earliest migrants, which has a characteristic call which you should listen out for.
-Springtime is also a perfect opportunity to see fluffy-topped Dartford warblers on our heathland, as well as wealth of other birdlife.
-Here at Exmoor Character Cottages we offer a birdwatching experience with our local guide John Rivoire.
-You can arrange an accompanied tour to look out for Swallows, Martins, Swifts, Warblers, Cuckoo and many others.
+In March spot the chiffchaff’s arrival to Exmoor.
+This is one of the park’s earliest migrants, and it has a characteristic call to listen out for.
+This is also the season that brings a perfect opportunity to see fluffy-topped Dartford warblers on the heathland (as well as a wealth of other birdlife).

 Bluebells typically appear in late April and May.
-Spot them in Exmoor’s ancient woodlands, where the dark and shady conditions accompanied by the Spring light are the perfect environment for these beautiful English flowers to thrive.
+For instance you may therefore spot them in Exmoor’s ancient woodlands.
+Indeed, the dark and shady conditions accompanied by the Spring light are the perfect environment for these beautiful English flowers to thrive.
 It is not only bluebells you should watch out for – rhododendrons, azaleas and cherry trees are all at their best in full flower.

 Stag shedding season

-Spring is the time of year where the red stag sheds his antlers, and you might be lucky enough to spot this curious transformation that occurs on the moors.
+This is the time of year where the red stag sheds his antlers.
+As a result you might be lucky enough to spot this curious transformation that occurs on the moors.
 With a population varying from 3000-4000, spot the rough and thick coats of the deer transform into spectacularly glowing russet red coats.

 Booking your Easter retreat